Aissous-Amin/concerts-search-api/README.md

    - here are some important part if I have to clarify what is missing today in this application :
         - No paging system
-        - No integrated logging system
+        - No integrated logger system
         - No authentication system
         - No unit test (lack of time :/)
 3. What are the key elements of your architecture that would need to be monitored, and what would you use to monitor those ?